RusnaAida24/github-portfolio/README.md

-# RusnaAida's Portfolio

-Welcome to my GitHub portfolio!
-This repository showcases my work and projects.
-Feel free to explore, and don't hesitate to reach out if you have any questions or collaboration opportunities.

 ## About Me

 I am a passionate Analyst with a strong interest in data science programming and analytics.
 I love coding and enjoy learning new things.